Skip to main content

 2

-Install and run the on-premises gateway from the Docker container image.
-Run the Docker gateway in each location where your on-premises data is located.
-See Install the On-Premises Gateway for more information.
+Install and run the on-premises gateway in each location where your on-premises data is located.
+You can either deploy the Connect Gateway with Docker or deploy the Connect Gateway on Kubernetes.

 Register the Connect Gateway in Connect AI